Krakow Tours

 10. Excursion to Warsaw

 The capital of Poland is at a distance of three and a half hours from Krakow; if you hurry a lot you can go and come back in the day or you can also book accommodation there for one night if you want to see the city in more detail.
-The cultural offer of Warsaw is quite outstanding, so you will not get bored in a visit that should include as essential places like the Royal Castle, Lazienki Park, Krakowskie Przedmieście Street, the Prague quarter or the ghetto.
+Warsaw's cultural offer is quite outstanding, so you are not going to get bored in a visit that should include as must-see places like the Royal Castle, Lazienki Park, Krakowskie Przedmieście Street, the Prague quarter or the Ghetto.

 You already know almost everything you have to do during your stay in Krakow, and there are many things, so do not forget to organize your arrival at the hotel and return to the airport.
 For that I leave you this article about Krakow Airport Transfers that can help you.